openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 Worker.setSharedProperty() or MessageChannel.send().

 • In order for a custom class to be deserialized properly, the class definition must be registered using the openfl.net.registerClassAlias() function or [RemoteClass] metadata.
-The same alias must be used for both worker&#039;s versions of the class.
+The same alias must be used for both worker's versions of the class.

 There are five special cases of objects that are truly shared rather than copied between workers: